Policy For Handling Students Called to Active Duty

 Students Who Are Called to Active Duty

 Millersville University will make every effort to assist students who are called to active military duty.
-When a student is notified of military duty, he or she should contact the Registrar's Office immediately in person, by email or by phone (717-872-3035).
+When a student is notified of military duty, he or she should contact the Registrar's Office immediately in person, by email or by phone 717-871-5005.
 The Registrar's Office will coordinate procedures for arranging a leave of absence, receiving refunds, and returning to the University upon completion of the military assignment.
-The Registrar's Office will also notify the student's instructors, the Bursar's Office, Financial Aid and Housing of the student's status.
+The Registrar's Office will also notify the student's instructors, the Office of Student Accounts, Financial Aid and Housing of the student's status.
 Students must provide a copy of their military orders in order to request a leave of absence for military reasons.

 Please note that the policy applies to all undergraduate and graduate Millersville students, including both degree seeking and non-degree students.
 Additional details about registration and financial procedures are available on the Registrar's Office website.